Giles Bullard: Career

 After three years with a shipping firm, mostly in Norway, Bullard joined the foreign service in 1955, serving in Bucharest, Panama, Bangkok, and Islamabad.
 He had two home postings, in the mid-1960s to the personnel department of the Foreign Office, and in the mid-1970s as a senior inspector.

 Bullard spent a year at the Centre for South-East Asia Studies in Cambridge, and from 1977 to 1980 was consul-general in Boston, where he met his second wife, Linda Lewis, née Rannells (d.
 1995), whom he married in 1982.
 His next post was as British Ambassador in Sofia.

 Bullard's next posting was as High Commissioner to the West Indies, based in Bridgetown, Barbados.
 Only two months after his arrival came the American invasion of Grenada, to topple a left-wing regime and a suspected pro-Cuban plot.
 This armed intervention in a Commonwealth country was greeted in London with official outrage, but Bullard, who knew the strong feelings about the Grenada regime in other West Indian countries, advised co-operation with the Americans, or at any rate doing nothing to hamper them.
 The fact that his advice was ignored was something he never referred to, though he was sorely tempted to do so in the face of American criticism.

-Bullard was appointed Companion of the Order of St Michael and St George in 1980 and Knight Commander of the Royal Victorian Order in 1985.
+Bullard was appointed Companion of the Order of St Michael and St George (CMG) in the 1981 Birthday Honours and Knight Commander of the Royal Victorian Order in 1985.

 After his retirement in 1986 Bullard lived at the Manor House, West Hendred, near Wantage, where he engaged in many country pursuits and local interests.
 Like his father, Bullard was quietly spoken, a rock of integrity, and a man of wide reading and subtle humour.
 He died at his home on 11 November 1992.